phpearth/docs/oop/intro.md

 ## Calling class methods

 Let's check how to call methods and process class properties.
 After creating your objects, you will be able to call class methods related to that object.
-One class method will be able to process class property of only related object.
+One class method will be able to process class properties of the related object only.

 The following example shows how to set titles and prices for these three books by calling class methods.